momingse/hkoi_cpp/README.md

 # HKOI Task Solution in C++

-Just using hkoi to pratise me c++ skill
+Just using hkoi to practise me c++ skill